mahfuz05062/mahfuz05062/README.md

 ### Hi there, This is Mahfuz! 👋
 I am currently working as a Senior Software/ML Engineer at Lowe's!
 I have a PhD in Computer Science (with a focus in applied data science in Computational Biology).
-- :computer: I am proficient in Python, R, Matlab, and C/C++.
-(Intermediate: Java, SQL, shell scripting).
+- :computer: I am proficient in Python, R, Matlab.
+(Intermediate: C++, Java; Beginner: SQL, shell scripting).
 - :computer: I am skilled in applied machine learning / data science and MLOps (visit my [linkedin](https://www.linkedin.com/in/mahfuzur-rahman-ahm/) for more information).
-- 🔭 Currently building a Feature Store (using Feast) and a ML model monitoring system.
+- 🔭 Currently building a Feature Store (using Feast) and a ML model monitoring tool for Lowes.
 - 🌱 Currently doing a deep dive on Distributed Systems and Hadoop ecosystem
 - 💬 Ask me about: MLOps, Machine learning, Data Science, Bioinformatics, Programming
 - 📫 Reach me at rahma118@umn.edu or through [linkedin](https://www.linkedin.com/in/mahfuzur-rahman-ahm/)